-Reflecting on my career journey… Right from the land of impossibilities, I traveled through the valleys, my car almost ran on water; I climbed mount Everest, distressed and almost fell-over, but I ‘never say never’… until I arrived at the new horizon and became simpler and smarter.
+Reflecting on my career journey… Right from the land of impossibilities, I traveled through the valleys, my car almost ran on the water; I climbed mount Everest, distressed and almost fell over, but I ‘never say never’… until I arrived at the new horizon and became simpler and smarter.
 I tell you...
-It was such an adventurous ride; a few will have this privilege in a life time career.
+It was such an adventurous ride; a few will have this privilege in a lifetime career.

-Thus, I came up with the following “Be” paths to happiness in workplace :
+Thus, I came up with the following “Be” paths to happiness in the workplace :

 Path 1 Be strategic.
 Let your work speak for you; it pays than speaking for yourself.
 Being strategic requires that you create the right 'impression'.

 Path 2 Be sensitive to your environment.
 Much is being said without words; don't be a passive employee.

 Path 3 Be mindful of your encounter with people.
 Everyone you encountered takes a portion of you everywhere they go.
 Besides, all actions are seeds.

 Path 4 Be free to draw inspiration from the achievement of colleagues.
 However, be careful not to compete; ‘career competition’ is a drainer.

 Path 5 Be a friend.
 Find and nourish friendship at work; it makes the job a lot easier.

 Path 6 Be focused.
 You’ll likely meet some seemingly 'smart' colleagues; they’ll probably get all commendations for your job...
 But relax, in-the-long-run the 'smartness' usually don't last.